COME BY CAR, TRAIN OR BUS,

 It is not a selling gallery but he can be persuaded easily to open his doors for a chat and to show you his work.

-Coming back towards the Puffing Billy Station you pass
+Coming back towards the Puffing Billy Station on the right hand side you will pass

 Gembrook Post Office.